madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0.md

 fib n = fib (n - 1) + fib (n - 2)
 {% endhighlight %}

-However, it turns out that this solution is quite slow.
+However, it turns out that this solution is quite slow due to the exponential fanout with the two recursive calls.
-Luckily there is advice!
-So I implemented it the tail-recursive way also
+Luckily there is another way!
+So I implemented it using recursion with an accumulator:

 {% highlight haskell %}
 -- Using an accumulator